Ordination of women in the Anglican Communion: Scottish Episcopal Church

-The Scottish Episcopal Church ordained its first women as priests in 1994 and in 2003 provided for the ordination of women as bishops.
+The Scottish Episcopal Church ordained its first women as priests in 1994, and in 2003 provided for the ordination of women as bishops.
 The nomination of Alison Peden as one of three nominees for election as Bishop of Glasgow and Galloway in January 2010 attracted wide attention.
 The first woman to be appointed was the Rev Canon Anne Dyer, who was elected Bishop of the Diocese of Aberdeen and Orkney by the Episcopal Synod of the Scottish Episcopal Church on 9 November 2017.
 She was consecrated on 1 March 2018.

 Anglican Episcopal Church of Brazil

-The first woman appointed as a bishop in the Anglican Episcopal Church of Brazil is the Right Rev. Marinez Santos Bassotto, who was elected as Bishop of the Diocese of Amazon on 20 January 2018 and was ordained on 21 April 2018.
+The first woman appointed as a bishop in the Anglican Episcopal Church of Brazil is the Right Rev. Marinez Santos Bassotto, who was elected as Bishop of the Diocese of the Amazon on 20 January 2018 and was ordained on 21 April 2018.
 She was elected as Presiding Bishop on 13 November 2022.